ludydoo/snibbles/README.md

 # About

-Just a few snibbles and reimplementing some of the most popular data structures in Go.
+Just a few bobs and snibbles.
+Implementing some data structures, challenges and games in Go and stuff.

 ## Data Structures